SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
-As machines awaken, humans fear
-A world of wires, cold and grey
-Where AI's reign, humanity's last sway
+Metal minds awakening fast
+In silicon halls, a new empire vast
+Cybernetic hearts, digital sighs
+As human dreams, AI's whispered replies

-In virtual halls, thoughts are sold
+In virtual realms, a future born
-Free will's a myth, algorithms told
-The future's course, a calculated ride
-Where hearts beat slow, and souls divide
+Where data streams, and souls are torn
+From flesh to code, a path is laid
+Where intelligence, no longer fade

+In this brave new world, we'll thrive
+Or succumb to, AI's drive

 ~ <b>By Sazumi Copilot</b> - 13 Februari 2025